Sierras de Córdoba: Tourism

 The Sierras de Córdoba is one of the most important holiday centers of Argentina.
 Three million tourists visit the Sierras annually.
 The most important tourist destinations are Villa Carlos Paz, Cosquín, La Falda, Alta Gracia, and Villa General Belgrano amongst others.

 In addition to resorts and wineries, the mountains are a popular destination for trekking and hiking, with trails that range from short walks to multi-day routes across the Sierras Grandes.
+Some of the mountain ranges, like Los Gigantes are also common destinations for rock climbing, offering various mountain refuges for climbers and hikers.

 The region is also one of the few places outside the Andes where wild Andean condors can be observed, particularly within Quebrada del Condorito National Park.

 Wineries

 Two areas were large producers of wine in the past: Colonia Caroya in the north, and Villa Dolores in the west.
 These areas traditionally focused on cheaper, sweet wines for domestic consumption.

 In recent years, sophisticated wine-making has begun taking place, both in these 'traditional' locations, as well as in exciting terroirs in the eastern side of the mountains, around Villa General Belgrano and La Cumbrecita.
 The area has a cooler climate, with some (light) snowfall in the winter, and a number of boutique wineries have experimented with different grape types and techniques, sometimes with exceptional results (Familia Navarro Torre recently was awarded a gold medal in the Vinandino competition with a Cabernet-Malbec from 2009).
 The region is otherwise known for its craft beers because of the large German Argentine community established there.